arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 A segment merging algorithm could resemble the following:

 1. Wait for a file to exceed its maximum size and be closed by the DB.
-2. Query all segments in the file from KV and sort them by channel key and then by order.
+2. Query all segments in the file from KV
+3. Group them by channel key.
+4. Sort the groups by time-order.
-3. Calculate new offsets for the position of each sorted segment.
+5. Calculate new offsets for the position of each sorted segment.
-4. Rewrite the contents of the file using the new offsets.
+6. Rewrite the contents of the file using the new offsets.
-5. Persist the new segments to KV.
+7. Persist the new segments to KV.

 Segment merging is also useful in the case of low rate channels.
 Channels with samples rates under 1Hz will write very small segments.
 This lends itself increased IO randomness during reads (Low data rates -> more channels -> smaller segments -> high channel cardinality -> frequent random access).
 By sorting and merging segments, we can reduce both the number of kv lookups and increase sequential IO.

 In addition to write amplification, segment merging is also complex.
-We go from a database that writes a data once and then leaves it to adding multiple updates and rewrites.
+We go from a database that writes data once to adding multiple updates and rewrites.
 Segment merging only occurs after a file is closed.
-Recent data (which generally lives in open files) is generally accessed far more frequently than older data.
+Recent data (which generally lives in open files) is typically accessed more frequently than older data.
 Reads to recent data won't benefit from segment merging unless the file size is drastically reduced, which leads to large numbers of files.

 These consequences mean I'm deciding to leave segment merging out of the scope of this RFC's implementation.
 This is not